jirkapok/GasPlanner/doc/help.md

 * Bottom time [minutes]: The time diver stays under water until he starts to scent.
 This includes also decent.
 * Depth [meters]: The deepest depth reached during the dive.
+* Water type: Water can be switched in dive plan from fresh (default) to salt water (switched on).
+This affects salinity used for calculation.
 * Strategy: Allows to define, how much gas will be preserved for emergency.
 Available options are
   * All usable: for recreational dives without overhead environment.
 All remaining gas can be reserved.
   * Half usable: for environment (including both overhead and without overhead), where diver needs to return to point where he is able to ascent (swim back to boat from reef barrier).